Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 - Arkansas' games this season have gone over the total in six out of 11 opportunities (54.5%).

-- In games that Arkansas amasses more than 288.2 yards, the team is 6-3 against the spread and 6-2 overall.
+- Arkansas is 6-3 against the spread and 6-2 overall when the team piles up over 288.2 yards.

 - The Razorbacks have seven giveaways this season, while the Crimson Tide have 16 takeaways .